rdroe/nested-yargs/README.md

 }
 ```

-The "fn" property is the actual code that will be run when you call the module from the cli or browser.
+The `fn` property is the actual code that will be run when you call the module from the cli or browser.

-The arguments parameter contains the yargs-parsed arguments.
+The arguments parameter in `fn` contains the yargs-parsed arguments.
 For example, if you entered the following at the cli-based repl

-`myModule -option_one 1 -option_two 2`
+`nyargs > myModule -option_one 1 -option_two 2`

 your function would receive this arguments object: